The Definitive Resource

 Resort TierMonthly RangePeak SeasonNotes

-Figures are indicative based on industry experience and reflect equal distribution among eligible staff.
-Actual amounts vary by property, occupancy, and administration deductions.
+Figures are indicative based on industry experience and reflect equal distribution among all staff.
+Actual amounts vary by property and occupancy.

 What the law says